muritane/coordination-architecture/excecutional_literacies.md

 All claims in this document assume the following invariants:

-- **Actions execute**, regardless of intent or interpretation.
+- **Actions execute**, regardless of intent, belief, or justification.
-- Execution consumes finite capacity and collapses option space.
+- Execution consumes finite capacity and **collapses option space**.
 - Consequences propagate according to **system topology**, not narrative.
-- Feedback may be delayed, distributed, buffered, or partially invisible.
+- Feedback may be delayed, distributed, buffered, displaced, or invisible.
-- Models, metrics, and abstractions **expire under drift**.
+- All abstractions, models, and metrics **expire under drift**.

 Reasoning that ignores these conditions may be internally coherent,
 but it is **not reasoning about executable systems**.

+---

+## The Load-Bearing Execution Loop

+All bounded executors—across scales—operate through a minimal loop:

+**sense → model → act**

+This loop is **structural**, not cognitive.

+- **Sensing** is bounded by observability, latency, and topology.
+- **Modeling** is unavoidable compression that discards distinctions to remain executable.
+- **Action** is irreversible execution whose consequences propagate beyond interpretation.

+Models are **not upstream beliefs**.
+They are **closures inside the loop** that trade fidelity for executability.

+Failure of a model appears not as epistemic error, but as **executional breakdown**.

+Executional literacy is the ability to reason correctly about **where the loop is load-bearing**.
+Model literacy is the ability to recognize **when the compression inside the loop has expired**.

 ---